 Choose three of the above leadership lessons and explore them more deeply.
 For instance, what does historian Richard Norton Smith mean when he says, "The president requires a talent for making useful enemies?"

-What might be a leadership lesson taken from our outgoing U.S. president, Barack Obama?
+What might be a leadership lesson taken from our outgoing U.S. president, Donald Trump?

 Using the "Related Links" tab in the toolbar to the right of this story, research the "Trail of Tears" and explore what Smith means when he says, "We are obligated to understand our earlier generations."